apache/jackrabbit-filevault-package-maven-plugin/src/site/markdown/howto_release.md

 8. If the vote is successful, close the vote by publishing the results

-9. copy the release candidate from `dev/jackrabbit` to `release/jackrabbit` in https://dist.apche.org/repos/dist/, and delete any older releases from the same branch (they're automatically archived):
+9. Copy the release candidate from `dev/jackrabbit` to `release/jackrabbit` in
+   <https://dist.apache.org/repos/dist/>, and delete any older releases from the same branch
+   (they're automatically archived):

     ````